openintegrationhub/openintegrationhub/services/flow-repository/README.md

 - Run the image with `docker run --network="host" [IMAGENAME]`
 - If using the IAM middleware/features, set the environment variables to match those used by your IAM instance by using the `-e` option for `docker run`.
 For example: `docker run -e "INTROSPECT_ENDPOINT_BASIC=http://localhost:3099/api/v1/tokens/introspect" -t --network="host" [IMAGENAME]`

-### Use of experimental IAM permission system.
+### Use of IAM permissions.
-By default, the ICR derives read and write permissions implicitly from the user's tenant roles, as defined in the config.
-However, it can also make use of the IAM's permission system, allowing for a finer control of each user's permissions.
-To use this system instead of the default role-based one, set the environment variable USE_PERMISSIONS to true.
-Make certain that your user object has the "permission" arrays according to the latest IAM data model, and that they are endowed with the necessary permissions as defined in the ICR config.
+The Flow Repository makes use of the IAM permission system, and requires appropriate permissions for all flow operations.
+The three used permissions are:
+- `flows.read` for getting flows.
+This applies to the end points GET `/flows` and GET `/flows/{id}`
+- `flows.write` for creating, updating, or deleting flows.
+This applies to the end points POST `/flows`, PATCH `/flows/{id}`, and DELETE `/flows/{id}`
+- `flows.control` for starting and stopping flows.
+This applies to the end points POST `/flows/{id}/start`, and POST `/flows/{id}/stop`

+So in order to carry out flow operations, the current user taking them needs to either:
+- Have the `ADMIN` role
+- Have the `SERVICE_ACCOUNT` role with the necessary permissions assigned to it directly, or
+- Have the necessary permissions assigned to their current context.

 ## REST-API documentation

 Visit http://localhost:3001/docs to view the Swagger API-Documentation

-## Current status
-This is only a early release to show the functionality of a content repository.
-The definition of a flow is still a draft.